inded/Jekyll_modern-blog/_posts/2019-07-20-placeholder.markdown

 tags: [Blog, Travel]
 ---

-I've finally gotten around to creating a blog for my ongoing move to Spain and adventures there.Visit rolycoaster.com for the blog, this site will be used for short stories.
+ this site will be used for short stories eventually